AliDehbansiahkarbon/ChatGPTWizard/README.md

 <br />

-**A New Tab has been added to get a separate result for Writesonic.**
+**Two New Tab has been added to get separate results for Writesonic and YouChat.**

 So now you are able to get two different answers based on any question, compare, merge and get the best quality with codes.